Martha MacKenzie: Departure

+The character's final scenes aired on 9 June 2010, as she goes on the run with her love interest Hugo Austin, played by Bernard Curry.
+Curry reprised his role in order to "bring closure" to Martha's storyline and facilitate her exit from the show.
+In the lead up to their exit, Hugo, who had been in witness protection because of his involvement in a people smuggling ring, becomes the target of corrupt police detective Gordon Eaves (Lewis Fitz-Gerald), who wants him dead.
+Carolyn Stewart of TV Week confirmed that six characters would be at risk of being shot as part of the storyline, including Hugo, Martha, and Angelo, before two leave for good.
+Speaking of the plot, Gordon stated: "Martha and Hugo just want to be together.
+She doesn't want to lose the man she loves again.
+She'll fight for him with everything she has."

 Storylines

-Backstory

 After falling pregnant by Brett Macklin (Gerry Sont), Ruth Stewart (Justine Clarke) gave birth to Martha.
 However, she decided to give Martha up for adoption to a family called the MacKenzies.
 Martha grew up on her new family's farm.
 Her adoptive parents died, leaving Martha with the farm and her adoptive brothers.
 Martha then went in search of her biological parents.
 Brett did not want to know her, but she managed to form a relationship with Ruth and went to live with her in New York.
 Her grandfather, Alf, and her great-aunt, Morag (Cornelia Frances), came to visit and Martha chose to return to Australia to live with her relatives.